MINNESOTA🛶

 Hostels are sorted in alphabetic order and have their city/neighborhood directly below their name.

-Check back for more cool Minnesota hostels
+Check back soon for more hostel fun in Minnesota!

 You’ll love Minnesota if You Are: